10 Best Solar Companies in Graham, NC

 Ask About the Warranty

-Quality solar installations should come with comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation issues such as poor alignment, cracks in the panels, or poor wiring.
-The performance warranty ensures a specific energy output level.
-Strong guarantees indicate that a solar installer trusts its installations.
+Quality solar installations should come with strong workmanship and performance guarantees.
+A workmanship guarantee covers any installation defects (such as cracks in the panels, poor wiring, or poor alignment), while a performance warranty ensures a certain level of energy production.
+Strong guarantees demonstrate a company's confidence in its work.

 Evaluate Financing and Incentives